Frequently asked questions

 The FFUM consists of a trail section with technical routes, technical descents and river crossings.
 Th race course then becomes single trail village routes and jungle climbs through plantations before runners have long sections on village gravel roads including some very long climbs up to check points that are designed to break down even the most seasoned of trail runners.

-There are sections on asphalt road and village roads along this race course between WS3 and WS4.
+There are sections on asphalt road and village roads along this race course between WS2 and WS3 for about 10-12km.

 1.2 What are the weather conditions like on the race course?

 Weather conditions can vary in the night with cool temperatures at 24-27 degrees Celsius down to 21 degrees Celsius if there is heavy rain and strong winds and up to 33 to 36 degrees Celsius during the day light hours on a hot sunny day with very little cloud cover.

 Heat stroke is the biggest danger on this race course can happen if one does not take sufficient precautions to be conditioned for the heat and are conditioned for the distance chosen.